nummacway/gb300/README.md

 # GB300

-The GB300 is cheap handheld that emulates video game consoles.
+The GB300 is a cheap handheld that emulates video game consoles.
 Being only a few dollars more expensive than the cheapest game consoles on AliExpress, the GB300 offers eight classic consoles (instead of just the Famicon), offers way more games (even on the Famicon) and you can add your own games.

 Some see it as a clone of the (usually a bit more expensive) Data Frog SF2000, which however is a bit different.
-Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this document focusses primarily on the differences.
+Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this page focusses primarily on the differences.

 This document is work in progress.
-Feel free to contribute by creating a fork and pull request, or by opening an issue on Github.
+Feel free to contribute by contacting `numma_cway` on Discord, creating a fork and pull request, or by opening an issue on Github (see link at the top of this page).
+If you have any questions, feel free to join the `#data_frog_sf2000` channel on the [Retro Handhelds Discord](https://discord.gg/retrohandhelds).
+There is also a [`Gb300 dev` thread](https://discord.com/channels/741895796315914271/1195581037003165796) on that Discord.

 ## Hardware